TheresaLui/SelfHelpContent_v2/articles/microsoft.asc/asc-fraud.md

 # ASC/Pending Verification for Fraud Protection

-## **Recommended documents**
+## **Recommended Steps**

-When an App Service Certificate was marked as fraud, you will see this error “Your certificate has been flagged for possible fraud.
+When an App Service Certificate was marked as fraud, you will see the error “Your certificate has been flagged for possible fraud.
 The request is currently under review."
-If the certificate is marked as Fraud and has not been resolved after 24 hours then follow the steps below :
+If the certificate is marked as Fraud and has not been resolved after 24 hours, then follow the steps below:

 	1. Go to App Service certificate in Azure portal
 	2. Click on Certificate Configuration -> Step 2 : Verify -> Domain Verification
 	3. Click on Email Instructions which will send an email to GoDaddy to resolve the issue

-For information, please review:
+## **Recommended Documents**

 * [My App Service certificate is flagged for fraud.
 How do I resolve this?](https://azure.github.io/AppService/2017/07/24/FAQ-SSL-certificates-for-Web-Apps-and-App-Service-Certificates#my-app-service-certificate-is-flagged-for-fraud-how-do-i-resolve-this)